Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/input/image.rst

 ==========

 Image
    Selection of different type of media.
 See source below.
-For controls see :ref:`ui-data_block`.
+For controls see :ref:`ui-data-block`.
 Source
    Single Image
       Still image or a single frame.